nlatham1999/sortedset/README.md

 func (ss *SortedSet) First() interface{}
 ```

-returns the first value in the set and sets the pointer to it
+returns the first value in the set

 <a name="SortedSet.InsertAfter"></a>
 ### func \(\*SortedSet\) InsertAfter